MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ## Lab scenario

-In preparation for deployment of SAP HANA on Azure, Adatum Corporation wants to explore the process of implementing clustering on Azure virtual machines running the SUSE distribution of Linux.
+In preparation for deployment of SAP HANA on Azure, Adatum Corporation wants to explore the process of implementing clustering on Azure Virtual Machines running the SUSE distribution of Linux.

 ## Interactive lab simulations